-Mutual fund units issued against Purchase transactions (whether through lump-sum investments or SIP or STP or switch-ins or reinvestment under IDCW Option) would be subject to levy of stamp duty @ 0.005% of the amount invested.
+Mutual fund units issued against Purchase transactions (whether through lump-sum investments or SIP or STP or switch-ins or reinvestment under IDCW Option) would be subject to levy of stamp duty @0.005% of the amount invested.
 The rate and levy of stamp duty may vary as amended from time to time.

-For further details, kindly refer SAI.
+For details, please refer SAI.